When Hair Transplant Design Matters More Than Density

 The Most Convincing Results Are Not Obsessed with Proving Themselves

-Perhaps the clearest sign that design matters more than density is this: the best results rarely seem desperate to prove that they are successful.
+One of the clearest signs that design matters more than density is this: the most successful hair transplants rarely feel the need to announce themselves.

 That is the real achievement.